 Why it matters: There is no current consensus on durations of prescriptions across the NHS and prescribers are advised that they should write a prescription for a duration that is clinically appropriate.
 The British Medical Association reports growing requests to prescribe seven day quantities of medicines to fund supply of medicine compliance aids (MCAs), adding to GP workload.
-The Royal Pharmaceutical Society has issued guidance stating that while some may think of MCAs as a panacea, there is limited evidence base to support their use, and safety incidents have been reported to the National Reporting and Learning System.
+The Royal Pharmaceutical Society states that while some may think of MCAs as a solution, there is limited evidence base to support their use, but other interventions also exist, which as part of a patient-centred and quality approach, must also be considered.

 The medicines we have used for the measure are generally used once daily for long term conditions: atorvastatin, simvastatin, levothyroxine, amlodipine and ramipril.